 Building a Template for Contextualization¶

-Passing files to VMs through contextualization is not supported
+Passing files and network information to VMs through contextualization is currently not supported

 Different kinds of context information can be passed onto the VMs:

 Network & SSH¶

 Networking information can be passed onto the VM, namely the information needed to correctly configure each one of the VM network interfaces.

 You can add here an public keys that will be available in the VM at launch time to configure user access through SSH.

 These inputs are a special kind of contextualization that built into the templates.
 At instantiation time, the end user will be asked to fill in information for the defined inputs, and the answers will be packed and passed onto the VM.